-Unless this is specified in the warranty, the answer is no. However, your homeowner’s policy should cover damage caused by hail, unless it is listed as an exclusion.
+Unless this is specified in the manufacturer's materials warranty, the answer is no. However, your homeowner’s policy plan should cover any damage caused by hail, unless it is listed as an exclusion.

 Can You Transfer a Warranty?

 That depends on several things.
-First of all, the warranty must state that it is transferable, along with the terms of transfer.
-Typically, this means that a roof can be transferred to the next owner should you sell your home while the roof is still under warranty.
+First of all, the home warranty roof coverage must state that it is transferable, along with the terms of transfer.
+Typically, this means that a roof can be transferred to the next owner should you sell your home while your roof is still under warranty.
 However, doing so may also reduce the rate of coverage for the next owner.
-It may also require you or the new owner to pay a transfer fee.
+It may also require you or the new owner to pay a warranty transfer fee.

 What isn’t Covered by a Roof Warranty?